 On average, over 3,000 children and adolescents ages 0 to 19 die each year in the U.S. from a firearm injury.
-In children and adolescents ages 0-19, approximately 9 of those deaths are by homicide.
+In children and adolescents ages 0-19, almost 60% of those deaths are by homicide.
 In this infographic, Firearm Safety: Preventing Death by Homicide, from Children’s Safety Network, in collaboration with the Children’s Safety Now Alliance, you can learn more about how these rates differ by sex, race/ethnicity, and ways you can help keep children safe.

 FIREARM SAFETY: Preventing Death by Homicide